Pennie Lane Trumbull

 Pennie Ann Trumbull (born July 3, 1954), also known as Pennie Lane, is an American socialite, philanthropist, businesswoman, and entrepreneur.
-During the 1970s she formed the group The Flying Garter Girls, which traveled around the country as groupies for famous rock bands.
-Her time as a groupie was chronicled in the 2000 film Almost Famous and its 2019 stage musical adaptation.
-She was also portrayed by actress Kate Hudson in the film and Solea Pfeiffer in the musical.
+During the 1970s, she formed The Flying Garter Girls, a group that traveled around the country as groupies for famous rock bands.
+She was "the main inspiration" for the character Penny Lane in the 2000 film Almost Famous, portrayed by actress Kate Hudson, and its 2019 stage musical adaptation, portrayed by Solea Pfeiffer.

 Biography

 Early life

 Trumbull was born and raised in Portland, Oregon.
 She was an only child and attended Roosevelt High School, where she was an award-winning equestrian and tried out for the Olympic team.
 Her love of music began at an early age, and she started attending concerts at 16.
-She moved to Los Angeles when she was 18 with a touring musician who was in a rock band, Steppenwolf, and returned to Portland a few months later.
+Trumbull moved to Los Angeles when she was 18 with a touring keyboardist for the band Steppenwolf, and returned to Portland a few months later.

 The Flying Garter Girls

-In the early 1970s, she became immersed in the rock music scene.
+In the early 1970s, Trumbull became immersed in the rock music scene.
 She and four other girls decided to form a group and began pursuing bands.
 They each gave themselves nicknames, and Trumbull chose the name Pennie Lane in part from the song by the Beatles.
 The other girls in the group were Marvelous Meg, Sexy Sandy, The Real Camille, Miss Julia, and Caroline Can-Can.
-The girls had matchbooks made with The Flying Garter Girls printed on them to promote themselves, and quickly became successful and slept with countless rock bands over a period of three years, after which the girls left the rock music world behind them.
+The girls had matchbooks made with "The Flying Garter Girls" printed on them to promote themselves.